 Oat Flour Bread recipe requires no flour, yeast, or kneading to make delicious homemade gluten-free bread using 100% oats!
 Enjoy the taste of old-fashioned oatmeal bread in a fraction of the time using only a blender!

-Gluten free oat Bread – 100% Oats & no flour!
+Gluten Free Oat Bread – 100% Oats & No Flour!

 If you love the ease and taste of baking with oat flour only, like in oat flour cookies, then you will love savory oat flour bread!
 This effortless flourless bread recipe is naturally gluten free, using no flour or yeast.

 The taste replicates traditional oatmeal bread, with a slight hint of honey, soft crumb, and slightly nutty taste.
 However, oat bread comes together handedly faster, without the need for a bread machine, rising, or kneading.
+(Win for all those baking novices out there!)

 Simply blend all the ingredients together in a blender or food processor, pour into a loaf pan, and bake.
 In less than an hour you’ll have fresh, homemade gluten free bread using only oat flour.